North East England: Shipbuilding

 Shipbuilding was once one of this region's largest industrial sectors.
 Ships were built on the River Wear at Sunderland from at least 1346 and on the River Tees at Stockton from at least 1470, with the Northeast of England more generally being the birthplace of some of the world's greatest vessels.
-This was recognised in 2013 with the regions shipbuilding heritage and global impact being recognized by UNESCO and placed on their Memory of the World Register, ranking the regions shipbuilding heritage alongside iconic items such as the Domesday Book in terms of historical importance.
+This was recognised in 2013 with the regions shipbuilding heritage and global impact being recognised by UNESCO and placed on their Memory of the World Register, ranking the regions shipbuilding heritage alongside iconic items such as the Domesday Book in terms of historical importance.

 Wood to iron and steel

 The early ships were built of wood, but in the 19th century there was a move towards building ships of iron then steel.
 Ships were built across the region, especially along Tyneside in Jarrow and Wearside in Sunderland and also in smaller ports like Blyth, Whitby and Hartlepool.
 Sunderland's early development was due to coal but it later transitioned to become the largest shipbuilding town in the world giving the town its fame.
 The first recorded shipbuilder was Thomas Menville at Hendon in 1346.

 By 1790 Sunderland was building around nineteen ships per year making it the most important shipbuilding centre in the United Kingdom.
 By 1840 there were 65 shipyards such that over 150 wooden vessels were built at Sunderland in 1850.
 At this time 2,025 shipwrights worked in the town and some 2,000 others were employed in related industries.
 Sunderland's first iron ships were built from 1852 and wooden shipbuilding ceased here in 1876.
 Sunderland shipbuilders included Austin and Son, William Pickersgill and William Doxford.